How Does a Job Offer Letter Differ from an Employment Contract?

 Can I send a job offer acceptance letter via email or phone?

-Yes, you can send a offer via email, using the formal offer letter.
-And, although you can offer a job via phone, a formal job offer letter cannot be served over a call.
+Yes, you can email an offer.
+And although you can offer a job via phone, a formal job offer letter cannot be served over a call.

 What are the other names for an offer letter?